 Greg Taylor spent 6,149 days in North Carolina prisons for a murder he did not commit.
 Gregís story is one of excess, wrong turns, bad luck and a loving supportive family that never stopped believing in him.
 Itís also the story of the courageous people who have worked tirelessly to reform North Carolinaís criminal justice system and make it one of the most progressive in the country.
 What happened to Greg on the day he was arrested could have happened to anyone.

-Free Greg Taylor - our feature-length documentary - tells the story of Greg Taylor's exoneration through the North Carolina Innocence Inquiry Commission process.
+In Pursuit of Justice - our feature-length documentary - tells the story of Greg Taylor's exoneration through the North Carolina Innocence Inquiry Commission process.
 The NCIIC is the only state-funded body charged with examining post-conviction claims of innocence in the entire country.

 We began documenting Greg's story in January, 2010 - one month before Greg gained his freedom.
 Since then, we have conducted over 45 interviews with Greg's attorneys, his family, friends and others.
 We have also recorded over 30 hours of court hearings germain to Greg's case.